 We offer an undergraduate degree program in Biological Sciences, aimed at students which hold a non-Japanese passport.
-Our 4 year program starts at a basic level, learning foundational subjects in biology, chemistry, and physics.
-In second and third year, students can choose from a wide variety of courses, allowing you to explore new areas, or to specialize in one particular subject.
-In their final year, students will join a research lab, and will complete a 1 year research project.
+Our 4-year program starts at a basic level, learning foundational subjects in biology, chemistry, and physics.
+In the second and third year, students can choose from a wide variety of classes, allowing you to explore new areas, or to specialize in one particular subject.
+In their final year, students will join a research lab and complete a 1-year research project.
 In your project, you will conduct cutting edge research, supervised by experts in the subject.

 Our department allows students to focus their studies in one of a range of different areas.
 In second year, students choose one of the following courses, available in English or Japanese.
 Please note, we do not offer human or medical biology in English.

 Humanity faces environmental and ecological problems which are both broad in scope and great in their scale of impact.
 As biologists we are in a unique position to develop potential solutions to these crises.
 In order to meet these challenges, we need a broad view of science and an international perspective.
 In this course, we emphasize the development of high-level communication and critical thinking skills, and the nurturing of world-class graduates able to work effectively in a global context.
 This course will provide broad English education in biology, along with excellent study abroad opportunities.
 Students with sufficient langauge proficiency may also take classes taught in Japanese.